 One thing I know is that despite the options, simplicity always wins.
-And with that, there is one common video conferencing setup that I will never, ever recommend.
+And with that, there's one common video conferencing setup I will never, ever recommend.

 You should never set up your meeting room with a standalone in-room computer.
 It's hard to use, easy to mess up, and will slow down the start of every meeting.

-However, it’s actually all a terribly trap.
+However, it's actually all a terrible trap.
 While adding an in-room computer to your setup might seem simple, it actually adds a lot of complexity.

 Want to see how?
 Let's break down the challenges around using a standalone in-room computer.

-What many people forget when adding an in-room computer to a meeting room is that you now need mouse and keyboard to use it and to be useful it should sit on your conference room table at all times.
+What many people forget when adding an in-room computer to a meeting room is that you need a mouse and keyboard to use it.
+And for it to be useful, it should sit on your conference room table at all times.

 However, rarely are in-room computers installed to sit on the conference room table.
-Generally it is mounted behind the monitor in the room, or hidden off to the side in a console.
+Generally, it's mounted behind the monitor in the room, or hidden off to the side in a console.

 Don't forget, you also need to connect the TV, video and audio device(s) to the in-room computer.
 Combine all these challenges and you have multiple possible failure points in the room.